-A zesty, super cheesy dip recipe made with roasted Hatch chili peppers, cheddar and Monterrey Jack cheeses and plenty of seasoning.
+This chili cheese dip recipe is cheesy, meaty and zesty, made with roasted Hatch chiles, cheddar and Monterrey Jack cheeses and plenty of seasoning.
 Bust out the chips!
-It’s party time!
+It's party time!

 So, there is this crazy AMAZING thing in my house now, and it's called Hatch Chili-Cheese Dip.
 It's freaking tasty and I'm prepared to go on and on about how much I love this stuff, but I won't go TOO crazy, so no worries.

 It's just that it was sort of an unexpected recipe that came together on a moment's notice, and now that I've had it, I just want more and more, and I can't understand why I didn't put this fairly simple combination together before, because, end of day, it's pretty perfect.